Aman Tuleyev: Career in the Soviet Union

-Presidential campaigns

-1991 presidential campaign
+1991 Russian presidential campaign

 Tuleyev was a presidential candidate in the 1991 Russian presidential election.
 His running mate was Viktor Bocharov.
 At the time of his 1991 campaign, Tuleyev was regarded as a somewhat popular reformist.
-He was viewed as a left-wing populist.
+He was perceived at the time to be a left-wing populist.

 Tuleyev aimed to siphon voters away from Boris Yeltsin in Eastern Russia.
 He particularly hoped to garner votes from miners, a demographic which had developed significant qualms with some of Yeltsin's recent actions in granting concessions to Gorbachev over the issue of Russia's natural resources.
 Yeltsin's campaign attempted to combat Tuleyev's efforts to court miners by accusing him of being a candidate of the Communist Party's machine masquerading as a "favorite son" of miners.
 Tuleyev also appealed to non-ethnically-Russian voters.

 As a candidate, Tuleyev championed local autonomy, incremental economic reform and social defence.
 Tuleyev placed fourth in the election, receiving 5,417,464 votes (7% of the overall vote).
 He carried a 42% plurality of the Kemerovo Oblast's vote.
 However, his lead there was narrow enough that early returns had shown Yeltsin leading him there.

+Late-Soviet politics

+Tuleyev supported the GKChP in the August 1991 Soviet coup attempt.

+Post-Soviet political career

+Early 1990s

+Through most of the 1990s, he was a prominent politician of the Communist Party of the Russian Federation.

+In January 1992, in protest against the policies of Yegor Gaidar Tuleyev offered his resignation from the post of chairman of the Kemerovo Oblast Regional Council.
+However, the deputies voted to refuse his resignation.